highvalue/software-cell-sample-csharp/README.md

 The membrane acts as a spill zone or an anti-corruption layer to guarantee modular components that are testable.

 External contracts make sure that all agreements between services are explicit.
 This allows versioning and guarantees type safety.

-## REmove

-TODO: Show evolutionary paths and optional Folders areas

-This is achieved by separating a service in four key areas, named **Contract**, **Gate**, **Core** and **Provider**

-TODO: Show circular diagram and introduce concepts shortly by their concers
-TODO: Show SampleAPI Folder structure and link to Repo

 # Contract